Azure/AzureStack-QuickStart-Templates/docker-swarm-ubuntu/README.md

 ## Explore Swarm with Simple hello world
  1. After successfully deploying the template write down the two output master and agent FQDNs.
- 2. SSH to port 2200 of the master FQDN
+ 2. SSH to port 22 of the master private ip
  3. Type `docker -H 10.0.0.5:2375 info` to see the status of the agent nodes.
  ![Image of docker info](https://raw.githubusercontent.com/Azure/AzureStack-QuickStart-Templates/develop/docker-swarm-ubuntu/images/dockerinfo.png)
  4. Type `docker -H 10.0.0.5:2375 run hello-world` to see the hello-world test app run on one of the agents